platformsh/platformsh-docs/docs/src/guides/typo3/deploy/customize.md

 ### Environment

 Finally, you can start using the Platform.sh Configuration Reader library to starting reading from the environment from within your application.
+In a `public/typo3confg/PlatformshConfiguration.php` file, you can use the library to:

+- verify the deployment is occuring on a Platform.sh project (`if (!$platformConfig->isValidPlatform())`)
+- verify that it is not run during build, when services are not yet available (`if ($platformConfig->inBuild())`)
+- set the `PLATFORM_ROUTES_MAIN` environment variable used in `config/sites/main/config.yaml`)
+- configure TYPO3's database (`TYPO3_CONF_VARS.DB.Connections.Default`) using credentials from the `database` relationship (`$databaseConfig = $platformConfig->credentials('database')`)
+- configure TYPO3's `cacheConfigurations` to use Redis via your `rediscache` relationship
+- Configure the HTTP timeout to 3 seconds to avoid the PHP-FPM-related deadlock described above in [Avoiding deadlock with the Local Page Error Handler](#avoiding-deadlock-with-the-local-page-error-handler).

 {{< github repo="platformsh-templates/typo3" file="public/typo3conf/PlatformshConfiguration.php" lang="php" >}}